mieweb/docs/content/functions/portal-management/employer-portal-setup.md

 ---
 id: '1FEbsPBy4cewT-M-3sUVazzJyqgUV6XfXTMY9xoKNezs'
 title: 'Employer Portal Setup'
-date: '2024-05-15T16:24:52.378Z'
+date: '2025-01-22T16:19:57.305Z'
-version: 296
+version: 339
 lastAuthor: 'janderson'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1FEbsPBy4cewT-M-3sUVazzJyqgUV6XfXTMY9xoKNezs'
 wikigdrive: '14369108b4618bce79d4c23f4d172a439fb63721'
 ---
 {{% system-name %}} offers various portal options, depending on the needs of the client.
 The **Employer Portal**, often referred to as the **Supervisor Portal**, **Agency Portal**, or **Leadership Portal**, streamlines employee engagement and tracking, offering easy access to due lists, employee work statuses, as well as health surveillance.
 Supervisors can not only view their personal information, but they can also view their employees' restrictions, lost time, work status, or any additional information custom to the business needs.
-To more fully address preferred configurations and review available options and features, utilize the {{% syslink "Provider Management" "f=layout&module=MASTER&name=EPM_Maintenance&tabmodule=+" %}} side menu to access and edit the {{% syslink "Employer Portal" "f=chart&s=pat&t=Employer+Portal&v=dashboard&pat_id=43" %}} , as needed.

 ## Employer Portal

-To begin configuring the Employer Portal, it first needs to be enabled from the **General Configuration** section of the {{% syslink "Portal Setup" "f=chart&s=pat&t=Portal+Setup&v=dashboard&pat_id=43" %}} tab.
-Utilize the Provider Management search to locate the Provider Organization (PO) *chart* that will house the portal configurations.
+To begin configuring the Employer Portal, it first needs to be enabled from the **General Configuration** section of the Portal Setup tab.
+Navigate to the Employer Organization that this Employer Portal needs configured on.
+Then select the Portal Management tab, the Portal Setup tab will display beneath it.

 ### Initial Setup

 Again, before configuring the Employer Portal, it must be enabled within the system.
 To do this, perform the following:

-1. Navigate to the {{% syslink "Provider Management" "f=layout&module=MASTER&name=EPM_Maintenance&tabmodule=+" %}} side menu.
+1. Navigate to the <em>Control Panel->Employer Organizations</em>
-2. Type the name of the PO, and click the <strong>Search</strong> button.
+2. Type the name of the EO, and click the <strong>Search</strong> button.
-3. Locate the PO Name, and click the hyperlink.
-In this example, we will be using {{% syslink "Better Corp" "f=chart&s=pat&pat_id=43" %}} .
+3. Locate the EO Name, and click the hyperlink.
+In this example, we will be using <em>Better Corp.</em>
-4. Locate and select the {{% syslink "Portal Setup" "f=chart&s=pat&t=Portal+Setup&v=dashboard&pat_id=43" %}}  tab.
+4. Locate and select the <em>Portal Setup</em> tab.
 5. Click on the <strong>General Configuration</strong> section header to open and select the appropriate features to enable all portals that are necessary.

     ![](../employer-portal-setup.assets/1944d98e352760503335666f8275eb27.png)

 6. Click the <strong>Next</strong> button, or close the section by simply clicking the section header, to save the changes.
-7. With the portal setup completed, locate the {{% syslink "Employer Portal" "f=chart&s=pat&t=Employer+Portal&v=dashboard&pat_id=43" %}} tab of the PO, to begin work on that portal's configurations.
+7. With the portal setup completed, navigate to the <em>Employer Portal</em> tab of the EO, to begin work on that portal's configurations.
+In most systems, this tab is a subtab under the <em>Portal Management</em> tab.

     ![](../employer-portal-setup.assets/912806c78f3c4942295109fde265a732.png)